ChaojunNie/RLAG/README.md

 The *Knowledge Base Creation* folder contains the relevant code files for using the retriever to build the knowledge base The *RLAG* folder contains the model training and evaluation code files involved in the paper.

-IF YOU THINK THIS REPO IS HELPFUL, PLEASE GIVE A STAR!